forestryio/forestry.io/hugo/content/docs/hosting/amazon-s3.md

 layout: single
 ---
 {{% tip "Disclaimer" %}}
 This guide assumes you already have an existing [Forestry Account](https://app.forestry.io/signup), [Amazon AWS Account](https://aws.amazon.com/free/), and a repository with a Jekyll or Hugo project.
-If you don't have an existing project, check out our [Quick start guide](/docs/quickstart/), which contains guides and resouces for building your first static site.
+If you don't have an existing project, check out our [Quick start guide](/docs/quickstart/), which contains guides and resources for building your first static site.
 {{% /tip %}}

 ## Overview